djpugh/fastapi_aad_auth/docs/source/usage.rst

 the application to authenticate against), and these parameters should then be set in environment variables (or a ``.env`` environment file) within the environment that fastapi is being served from.

+.. _config-aad-appreg:

 Configuring the Azure Active Directory App Registration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are several parts of the App Registration to Configure

-In the Authentication Tab you need to configure the callback urls:
+In the "Authentication Tab" you need to configure the callback urls:

 For the openapi/redoc authentication, configure a Single-page application eligible
 for the Authorization Code Flow with PKCE for::